 tiki-check.php is a standalone script for server environment settings diagnostics before installing Tiki, or for an existing Tiki installation.
 While it was designed for Tiki, and it's bundled in Tiki, it is very useful for any PHP app, as it checks over 100 different things and provides contextual feedback.
-This script has been refined over the years and it copes with all kinds of weird edge cases.
+Started in 2012, this script has been refined over the years and it copes with all kinds of weird edge cases.

 - You want to make sure server is adequate before subscribing to a provider.